Red Beans & Rice

 About Red Beans & Rice:

-Red Beans and Rice have always been a budget food and are one of those recipes that still are!
-Traditionally, housewives in New Orleans made Red Beans and Rice on Mondays, taking advantage of the long-simmering recipe to bubble away as they toiled at their weekly laundry.
+• Traditionally, housewives in New Orleans made Red Beans and Rice on Mondays, taking advantage of the long-simmering recipe to bubble away as they toiled at their weekly laundry.

-When you check out the recipe below, you’ll notice this dish is dependent on traditional flavors of onion, celery, and green bell pepper, a combination referred to as the “Holy Trinity” of Louisiana cooking.
-That trinity is sauteed in bacon fat (you’ll reserve the bacon to add back in at the end of the cooking) and a good amount of garlic, along with a few herbs are added in.
-Once that garlic is fragrant, toss in the combo of broth and water to simmer the beans until tender.
+That trinity is sauteed in bacon fat (you’ll reserve the bacon to add back in at the end of the cooking), with a good amount of garlic, along with a few herbs.
+Once that garlic is fragrant, toss in the combo of broth and water to simmer the beans until tender and the liquid has thickened.

 As far as heat, you will only see a touch of cayenne; the rest of the heat is provided by the Andouille sausage added in after the beans are tender.
 You can jazz things up more, but usually, the dish is served as is, and hot sauce is passed for “doctoring” individual servings to taste.